Tarek-Youns/NodeJS-Application-Deployment-With-ArgoCD/README.md

 ### Description
-This project is end to end devops project that deploy nodejs application
+This project uses Github-Actions to provision an EC2 then deploy a simple minikube container on it before installing argocd through helm, it provisions and configures the infrastructure.
+Then deploys the nodejs app on the minikube node alongside promethues and graphana for monitoring.

 ### DevOps Tools
 - Git